nogibjj/ids706_project7/README.md

 # ids706_python_template
-Week2 homework for ids706:
+Week3 homework for ids706:
-- Write a script to read dataset Book.xlsx, visualize the data and generate the pdf report
+- Write a script to read dataset Book.xlsx, visualize the data and generate the pdf report with polars library

 ## Requirements